jessvzz/RoboticsProject/README.md

 Terminal 1 >> `ros2 run hello_world_package publisher`
 Terminal 2 >> `ros2 run hello_world_package subscriber`

 We should now see the two nodes starting to exchange messages.

+Moving on we should create our own packages for every part of the application